Background images are evil

 Why background images are bad for the Core Web Vitals

-When loading a web-page every element has it's time and it's place.
+When loading a web-page every element has its time and its place.
 With some modern techniques like deferring, preloading, async loading, scheduling, defining the fetchpriority etc etc we can get all critical resources pretty much under control.
 Except for background images!

 Consider this real-world example:

 On a daily basis, mostly in WordPress sites I see this pattern.
-All the normal images are lazy loaded and some images (in this case the social icons in the footer) are background images Can you guess what happens?
+All the normal images are lazy loaded and some images (in this case the social icons in the footer) are background images.
+Can you guess what happens?

 <html>